CTLiu/ctw_python_assignment/README.md

 ## Getting Started

 1. Get an apikey from [AlphaVantage](https://www.alphavantage.co/documentation/)
 2. After cloning from this repo, duplicate a `.env.example` and rename it `.env` and put it in the same directory of `.env.example`.
 Don\'t forget to place your apikey to the field `ALPHAVANTAGE_APIKEY`.
-For the other fields you may leave it as is.
+For the other fields `MYSQL_USERNAME`, `MYSQL_PASSWORD`, and `MYSQL_ROOT_PASSWORD`, you may fill in any value that you would prefer most.
 3. Execute command
    ```
    docker-compose up